Caswell, Wisconsin

 Caswell is a town in Forest County, Wisconsin, United States.
 The population was 91 at the 2010 census.
 The unincorporated communities of Cavour and Laona Junction are located within the town.
 The ghost town of Bagdad was located in the town.

 History

 The Town of Caswell was created from land in the Town of Cavour by an act of the Wisconsin Legislature in 1901.
 The remainder of the Town of Cavour, which ceased to exist at that point, went to create the Town of Wabeno.
-The town was probably named for Lucien B. Caswell, who served in the Wisconsin Assembly as well as eight terms in the U.S. House of Representatives.
+The town was probably named after Lucien B. Caswell, who served in the Wisconsin Assembly as well as eight terms in the U.S. House of Representatives.

 Geography

 According to the United States Census Bureau, the town has a total area of 47.9 sqmi, of which 47.7 sqmi is land and 0.2 sqmi, or 0.35%, is water.
 The Peshtigo River runs through the town.
 U.S. Route 8, Wisconsin Highway 139, and Forest County Roads G and O are the highway routes that run through the town.